benhur07b/benhur07b.github.io/_posts/2017-03-25-add-syntax-highlighting-to-your-jekyll-site-with-rouge.md

 ---
 layout: post
 title: Add Syntax Highlighting to your Jekyll site with Rouge
-description: Add color and better readability to your posts with syntax highlighting via rouge
+description: Add color and better readability to your jekyll site with syntax highlighting using rouge
 tags:
   - jekyll
   - github-pages